mtgjson/mtgjson-website/docs/data-models/leadership-skills/index.md

 ---
-{
+title: Leadership Skills
-  'title': 'Leadership Skills',
+head:
-  'schema': 'leadershipSkills',
+  - - meta
-  'meta':
+    - property: og:title
-    [
+      content: Leadership Skills
-      { 'property': 'og:title', 'content': 'Leadership Skills' },
+  - - meta
-      {
+    - name: description
-        'name': 'description',
+      content: The Leadership Skills Data Model describes a list of formats that a Card is legal to be your Commander in play formats that utilize Commanders.
-        'content': 'The Leadership Skills Data Model describes a list of formats that a Card is legal to be your Commander in play formats that utilize Commanders.', },
+  - - meta
-      {
+    - property: og:description
-        'property': 'og:description',
+      content: The Leadership Skills Data Model describes a list of formats that a Card is legal to be your Commander in play formats that utilize Commanders.
-        'content': 'The Leadership Skills Data Model describes a list of formats that a Card is legal to be your Commander in play formats that utilize Commanders.', },
+  - - meta
-      { 'name': 'keywords', 'content': 'mtg, magic: the gathering, mtgjson, json, leadership skills, commander' }, ],
+    - name: keywords
-}
+      content: mtg, magic the gathering, mtgjson, json, leadership skills
 ---

 # Leadership Skills